-Quick Review: USAA personal loans are only available to USAA members, and they’re best suited for people with subpar credit scores.
+USAA personal loans are only available to USAA members, and they’re best suited for people with less-than-perfect credit scores.
 Since the highest interest rate on USAA personal loans is 17.65% and USAA accepts applicants with bad credit, they may be a cheaper option than many other lenders.
 People with excellent credit may have cheaper choices, however.
-The lowest USAA loan APR is 9.49%, while some competitors have rates as low as 6%.
+The lowest USAA loan APR is 7.24%, while some competitors offer minimums 1% - 2% lower.

-USAA personal loans provide quick funding.
-It usually takes 1 business day for a decision and 1 -3 business days to receive funding after approval.
-You can read more about USAA personal loans below, including how they compare to offers from a few popular competitors.
+USAA personal loans also provide quick funding.
+It usually takes 1 business day for a decision and you can receive funding as soon as 24 hours after approval.
+You can read more about USAA personal loans below, including how they rate in WalletHub’s three major personal loan review categories: Terms, Requirements & Application, and Reviews & Transparency.
+You’ll also see how they compare to offers from a few popular competitors.

 USAA Personal Loan Terms

-There is no USAA origination fee, nor is there any fee for paying your loan off ahead of schedule.
-If you are ever late on a payment, you will owe a late fee of 5 % of the payment amount.
+- Other fees: There is no fee for paying your loan off ahead of schedule.
+If you are ever late on a payment, you will owe a late fee of 5 %.

 USAA Personal Loan Requirements